mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/02-typing.md

 ### Inference of objects

-Mondrian objects can be turned into TypeScript's object types.
+Mondrian objects can be turned into TypeScript object types.
 Let's work through an example and see how it works:

 ```ts showLineNumbers